Infinite Crisis: Tie-ins

-As with many large-scale comic crossovers, Infinite Crisis featured a large number of tie-ins.
+As with many large-scale comic crossovers, Infinite Crisis featured a number of tie-ins.
 Before the event was announced, books such as Adam Strange and Identity Crisis were being described as part of bigger plans.
 After Countdown, several books were identified as tie-ins to the four mini-series.
 Thus, although Infinite Crisis itself is only seven issues long, its plot elements appeared in dozens of publications.

-Some of these books were of direct and major importance, such as the Superman "Sacrifice" and JLA "Crisis of Conscience" storylines, the latter of which ended with the Justice League's lunar Watchtower being destroyed, leading directly into Infinite Crisis #1.
+Some of these books were of direct and major importance, such as the Superman: Sacrifice and JLA: Crisis of Conscience storylines, the latter of which ended with the Justice League's lunar Watchtower being destroyed, leading directly into Infinite Crisis #1.
+Another notable tie-in is Batman: Under the Hood, which features the return of the long-dead second Robin, Jason Todd, as the antihero Red Hood.